I work in Santry, North Dublin with Nourish For Life www.nourishforlife.ie.

 Not everyone coming to counselling has to have a ‘big’ problem; you may wish to overcome smaller everyday challenges.
 You may decide after your first session that counselling is not right for you, or that you did not ‘click’ with me.
 This is why I have an intoductory fee.
 Even after this, you are free to change at any point, and there is no obligation for you to continue to attend.

-My work is confidential, I protect my notes with client codes, and do not use identifiable information, even when speaking with my supervisor.
+My work is confidential, I protect my notes with client codes, and do not use information which could identify you, even when speaking with my supervisor.
 However, there are legal limits to my confidentiality.
 Situations which oblige me to break confidentiality are as follows:

 - If a child (including a client under the age of 18) or a vulnerable adult is being, or has been, abused or neglected.